I Need You To Increase The Number Of Customers

 5. Loyalty: The phase where a one-time buyer becomes a repeat customer.

 To increase your customer base, you must identify where the "leak" in your funnel is.
-Worth adding: if many people know about you but few buy, you have a conversion problem.
-If no one knows about you, you have an awareness problem That's the part that actually makes a difference.
-Worth knowing..
+If many people know about you but few buy, you have a conversion problem.
+If no one knows about you, you have an awareness problem Which is the point..

 Proven Strategies to Attract New Customers